4383/4383.github.io/_posts/2019-2-6-resize-linux-logical-volume.markdown

 at end `/` will have a size of 927G.

 ## Prerequisites
-- an ssh access to connect on your environment.
+- ssh access to connect on your environment.
 - root access or sudoers access.

 ## Resize your volumes